drilker/drilker/README.md

 # 💫 About Me

-Graduated from university a GPA of 3.18
+Student- Management Information Systems

-Hands on exprience in R&D with Tubitak projects
+Graduated from university as engineer a GPA of 3.18 Hands on exprience in R&D with Tubitak projects